Buttaa/eth2-knowledge-base/howToMulticlient.md

 <ins>**Step 6.**</ins>

-Getting 32 Goerli ETH (=Testnet ETH).
-If you cannot get any goerli ETH through the participation page join the [Prysm Discord](https://discord.gg/wJW7Rjk)
+Get 32 Goerli ETH (=Testnet ETH).
+If you cannot get any goerli ETH through the participation page join the [Prysm Discord](https://discord.gg/wJW7Rjk) Follow the steps below to deposit your Goerli ETH.

 <details>
   <summary>Picture to clarify</summary>